XD-Ooi/Random-Projects/CSR-Disclosure-and-Profitability/README.md

-# CSR Disclosure and Profitability
+# CSR Disclosure and Profitability of Chinese Publicly-Listed Firms

 For this project, I ran multiple linear regression models to determine the relationship between CSR Disclsoure and Profitability among Chinese publicly listed firms.